WeblateOrg/weblate/docs/admin/install/docker.rst

 Enjoy your Weblate deployment, it's accessible on port 80 of the ``weblate`` container.

-.. versionchanged:: 2.15-2

-    The setup has changed recently, priorly there was separate web server container, since 2.15-2 the web server is embedded in the Weblate container.

 .. versionchanged:: 3.7.1-6

    In July 2019 (starting with the 3.7.1-6 tag), the containers are not running